ibm-cloud-docs/vpc/backup_service_vpc_restore.md

      When you refresh the list of Block Storage volumes in the console, the new volume appears at the beginning of the list of volumes.
 For stand-alone volumes, the Attachment Type column is blank (-).
 The **Actions** menu ![Actions icon](../icons/action-menu-icon.svg "Actions") at the end of a table row provides a link for [attaching a Block Storage volume to an instance](/docs/vpc?topic=vpc-attaching-block-storage).

    - If you chose the **Attach new volume to an existing virtual server** option, you are taken to the Virtual server for VPC provisioning page.
 The snapshot is preselected for you, if it's s bootable snapshots, its data is used to create the boot volume.
 If it's a nonbootable snapshot, its data is used to create a data volume.
-You have to complete the rest of the instance details as described in [Creating a virtual server instance with the UI](/docs/vpc?topic=vpc-creating-virtual-servers&interface=ui).
+You must complete the rest of the instance details as described in [Creating a virtual server instance with the UI](/docs/vpc?topic=vpc-creating-virtual-servers&interface=ui).

 Hover over the name of a volume that is attached to an instance in the instance details.
 The text shows whether the volume was created from a backup or regular snapshot.
 {: tip}